 Some fishes in northeast India are not only consumed for food, but also used within the ethno-medicinal systems.
-For example, in a recent study of fish-based traditional medicine in Northeast India, it was noted that the ichthyofauna of the region contributes significantly to ethnomedicine by detailing the documented historical use of fishes including P. manipurensis in the treatment for digestive problems, mainly among the women after childbirth (Khesoh et al., 2026).
+For example, in A recent study of fish-based traditional medicine in Northeast India, reported it was noted that the ichthyofauna of the region contributes significantly to ethnomedicine by detailing the documented historical use of fishes including P. manipurensis in the treatment for digestive problems, mainly among the women after childbirth (Khesoh et al., 2026).
 With this background, this study was conducted to document local perceptions regarding the abundance, traditional uses, distribution and current major threats to P. manipurensis, based on the community knowledge and to raise public awareness of conservation strategies among the local communities.
-This finding will contribute to a comprehensive conservation strategy for P. manipurensis and will provide critical information about P. manipurensis ecology, population dynamics, and conservation requirements to provide a sustainable management strategy in order to allow for long-term persistence of the species.
+The This finding of the study will contribute to a comprehensive conservation strategy for P. manipurensis and will provide critical information about P. manipurensis ecology, population dynamics, and conservation requirements to frame provide a sustainable management strategy in order to allow for long-term persistence of the species.

 Materials and Methods